If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

 Following another dinner of braai food, a good sleep and breakfast on the balcony, we drove to Fish Hoek on our final day via Chapman’s peak with some utterly gorgeous views – and then on to Boulders Bay.

 I didn’t find out until months after we got home that you can actually pay extra to go on the beach with the penguins, needless to say I was devastated!
+I would have happily paid extra money to see the penguins, had I known it was an option!

 On our way back to Camps Bay, we stopped at the Cape to Cuba bar which I instantly fell in love with!
 It had a relaxed island sort of vibe, the floor was covered in sand, the walls were brightly colored with mismatched furniture and a rope swing in the restaurant.